korkin25/proxypool/README.md

 ## Installation guide for (Ubuntu 13.10 +)##

+Note: If you're running another OS/Version you're probably gonna have a bad time.

 ### Getting Haskell platform and cabal v1.18+ ###
 Haskell platform provides the compiler and base packages to build the proxypool.
 Cabal is the Haskell package manager and build tool.
 We want `cabal` v1.18 or above because it comes with the package sandbox feature - allowing us to install our package dependencies locally instead of system wide.